 Getting around in Yverdon

 As Yverdon is a small town, you can get around by bus, on foot or by bike.
-It is also possible to buy a bike pass giving
+Students recieve a Donkey Republic bike pass giving

-you access to bikes on the 2 campuses and all around town, more info on
+you access to bikes on the 2 campuses and all around town.

 There are very few parking lots on the campuses, and one must buy a "macaron" or pay for the day, the use in Yverdon is to come to the campus on foot, by bike or public transport.

-The business department offers a full semester load of courses in English
+The business department offers a variety of courses in English

 A French language course is given but not throughout the entire year.
 Otherwise, french language courses are available upon request from a number of private and public institutions in the vicinity.
 Students doing a study project can communicate in English with their professors.